collective/Products.remember/Products/remember/cmfmember/README.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Thanks to Ross Patterson for providing the initial CMFMember->remember migration code, which was integrated into remember (with some modifications) by Rob Miller.
+Thanks to Ross Patterson for providing the initial CMFMember->remember migration code, which was integrated into remember (with significant modifications) by Rob Miller.

 This package contains code required to do a migration from a Plone